Omega-Mu-Gamma-Studio/BlockBeats/README.md

 1. **Audio foundation** — `audioEngine.js` (Tone.js singleton), `musicTheoryEngine.js` (chords/scales/progressions), wire a single chord to play on a button click.
 2. **Blocks + DnD** — block type definitions, palette, timeline as a drop target, basic exact-match validation.
-3. **Lesson state machine** — build out `lessonStore` (or a sibling store) to actually track phase/attempts/blocks, then wire `LessonCanvas`, `DialogueBox`, `PhaseIndicator`, `HintSystem` against it.
+3. **Twins + lesson state machine** — rebuild `Companion.jsx` into the Feel/Logic twin system (§5), rework `lessonStore` (or a sibling store) to track the 6-phase structure (§3) plus attempts/blocks, then wire `LessonCanvas`, `DialogueBox`, `PhaseIndicator`, `HintSystem` against it.
-4. **First real lesson** — pick one lesson from Unit 1, write its JSON, get all three phases working end-to-end with real audio and real validation.
+4. **First real lesson** — pick one lesson from Unit 1, write its JSON across all 6 phases, get it working end-to-end with real audio, both twins, and real Test validation.
 This is the proof that the whole pipeline works before scaling to 75.
 5. **BTS / mini DAW** — Konva renderers, starting with `PianoRoll` (chord/melody) and `WaveformView` (drums), built with both lesson-scoped and free-play modes in mind from the start (§4). `EffectChain` comes with Unit 6 mechanics.
 6. **Progression polish** — Domain Expansion, companion outfit-swapping, Shop wiring.
 7. **Content** — the other 74 lesson JSONs, sprite art for outfits, audio presets.